-We work to compensate workers and their survivors who have developed certain illnesses, including Leukemia, as a result of exposure to radioactive and toxic substances.
+We work to compensate workers and their survivors who have developed certain illnesses, including leukemia, as a result of exposure to radioactive and toxic substances.
 If you think you may be eligible, please sign up for a free claim evaluation today.

 The various forms of leukemia are divided into two categories: acute and chronic.
-Acute leukemias develop much more quickly and occur when a large number of leukemic cells are produced and remain in the bloodstream for a longer than normal period of time.
-Chronic leukemias develop over time and are characterized by slow production of leukemic cells.
-These cells exist in the bloodstream but are not abundant enough to inhibit the proper functionality of normal cells initially.
-Listed below are the four most common forms of leukemia:
+Acute leukemias develop much more quickly than other forms and occur when a large number of leukemic cells are produced and remain in the bloodstream for a longer-than-normal period of time.
+Chronic leukemias develop over time and are characterized by a slow production of leukemic cells.
+These cells exist in the bloodstream, but are not abundant enough to initially inhibit the proper functionality of normal cells.

 There are dozens of forms of lymphoma, but they are all categorized as either Hodgkin’s or non-Hodgkin’s.
 In Hodgkin’s lymphomas, the abnormal lymphocytes present are cells known as a Reed-Sternberg cell.
-In non-Hodgkin’s lymphomas, these Reed-Sternberg cells are not present.
+In non-Hodgkin’s lymphomas, Reed-Sternberg cells are not present.
 Non-Hodgkin’s lymphomas are significantly more common than Hodgkin’s lymphomas.
 Some of the most common non-Hodgkin’s lymphomas are:

 One leukemia and one lymphoma in particular exhibit such similar characteristics that they are often considered the same disease: chronic lymphocytic leukemia (CLL) and small lymphocytic lymphoma (SLL).
 CLL and SLL both affect the same lymphocytes.
 They are essentially the same disease; however, the major difference is the primary location where the cancer occurs.
 CLL occurs when the cancerous cells are located in the bloodstream and bone marrow, while SLL occurs when these cells are mostly located in the lymph nodes.
-However, it is common in CLL and SLL for cancer cells to exist in the bloodstream, bone marrow, lymph nodes, and spleen.
+However, it is common in both CLL and SLL for cancer cells to exist in the bloodstream, bone marrow, lymph nodes, and spleen.

 An SEC class is issued by the National Institute of Occupational Safety and Health (NIOSH) when they determine that they do not have enough adequate data and information to perform a dose reconstruction with sufficient accuracy at a given facility during a given time period.
-As a result, workers who were employed by the Department of Energy, its contractors or subcontractors, and atomic weapons employers who worked for at least 250 days at these facilities during these time periods are compensated without the need for a dose reconstruction to be performed.
-The last criteria for being included as a member of an SEC is having one of 22 specified cancer.
-One of the cancer excluded from this list of 22 cancers is CLL, whereas SLL is included.
+As a result, workers who were employed by the Department of Energy, its contractors, or subcontractors, and atomic-weapons employers who worked for at least 250 days at these facilities during these time periods, are compensated without the need to have a dose reconstruction performed.
+The last criteria for inclusion as a member of an SEC is having one of 22 specified cancers.
+One of the cancers excluded from this list is CLL, whereas SLL is included.